Back to Blog

 Can I use these builders for automated email sequences?

-Sequenzy and Mailchimp include built-in automation.
-For standalone builders like Stripo and Bee Free, you build the email in the builder, then export to your ESP where you set up the automation trigger.
+Sequenzy, Mailchimp, ActiveCampaign, Klaviyo, and HubSpot all include native automation.
+For standalone builders like Stripo and Beefree, you build the email in the builder, then export to your ESP where you set up the automation trigger.
 The extra step adds a few minutes but gives you the freedom to use any builder with any ESP.

 What's the best builder for A/B testing email designs?

-Mailchimp has the best built-in A/B testing for email designs.
+Mailchimp, HubSpot, and Klaviyo all have strong native A/B testing.
 For standalone builders, you'd create multiple versions and test through your ESP.
 Sequenzy also supports A/B testing within its platform.
 The key is testing one variable at a time (subject line, CTA color, layout) so you can attribute results clearly.

 How do I maintain brand consistency across a marketing team?

 Use builders that support saved brand assets (colors, fonts, logos), reusable content blocks, and shared templates.
-Stripo's modules and Mailchimp's Content Studio are both good for this.
-Also create a simple brand guide document that covers email-specific standards like header style, CTA button colors, and image dimensions.
+Stripo's modules, Mailchimp's Content Studio, and Tabular's brand styles are all good for this.
+Campaign Monitor's locked sections take it further by preventing edits to protected brand elements.
+Also create a simple brand guide document that covers email-specific standards.

 Should marketers care about email HTML code quality?